Waztom/fragalysis-devcontainer/README.md

 Instructions for setting up Fragalysis in a VSCode development container<br>

+You can find the most up to date instructions for getting started with VSCode Dev Containers at: https://code.visualstudio.com/docs/devcontainers/tutorial

 ## <a name="Setting up Windows Subsystem for Linux"></a>Windows subsystem for linux

 If you're using Windows, to install git-crypt, it's strongly advised that you install Windows Subsystem for Linux (WSL).